jonleopard/dotfiles/README.md

 Homebrew and Macports are pretty much the only mainstream options here.
 I went with [Homebrew](http://brew.sh/).
 My Brewfile with generated with [Homebrew-Bundle](https://github.com/Homebrew/homebrew-bundle).
 I'm using [Homebrew-Cask](https://github.com/Homebrew/homebrew-bundle) which will go out and install all of the applications that I tell it to. [mas](https://github.com/mas-cli/mas) will install all of your Mac App Store apps.
 All of this is bundled in a list called Brewfile.
 All you gotta do is

 ## ZSH Plugin Management
 I've tried OMZ(Oh my ZSH), Prezto, and other ZSH frameworks.
 Since I'd rather know exactly what's going on in my .zshrc file and add only what I need, I chose to go with [zplug](https://github.com/zplug/zplug).
-Take a look inside my .zshrc file to see what plugins I have installed with [zplug](https://github.com/zplug/zplug).

 ## Node Management
 [NVM](https://github.com/creationix/nvm) Allows me to switch between different node versions on the fly.
 Avoid installing NVM through Homebrew, just use either the cURL or Wget script.
 Since I'm using ZSH, I added [zsh-nvm](https://github.com/lukechilds/zsh-nvm) to my zplugins.